cea-hpc/phobos/README.md

 default_layout = simple
 ```

-Alternatively, you can override this value by using the '-l' option of your
+Alternatively, you can override this value by using the '--layout' option of
-put commands:
+your put commands:

 ```
 # put data using a raid1 layout
-phobos put -l raid1 file.in obj123
+phobos put --layout raid1 file.in obj123
 ```

 Layouts can have additional parameters.
 For now, the only additional parameter